 Possible reasons meds might stop working

 Sometimes, the body doesn’t stop responding to a drug altogether, it just stops responding to a particular dose.
-Certain drugs, because of the way the interact with receptors in the body, are more likely to produce tolerance.
+Certain drugs, because of the way they interact with receptors in the body, are more likely to produce tolerance.
 When tolerance occurs, the dose has to be increased to get the same effect that was previously had at the lower dose, but the drug will start working again if you bump up the dose.
 This is often seen in drugs with addictive potential, such as opioids or benzodiazepines.
 It may be related, but it’s not necessarily the same kind of process that’s happening when drugs conk out entirely.

 Pharmacokinetic tolerance occurs when there are changes in the way the body moves the drug around and gets rid of it, changing how available the drug is at the site of action.
 When that happens, you’re still taking the same dose, but it’s now less available

 One possible contributor to antipsychotics‘ loss of efficacy is changes that might occur in dopamine reuptake pumps (DAT) with long-term antipsychotic use.
-Antipsychotics don’t directly affect DAT; they attach onto D2 receptors on the postsynaptic side.
+Antipsychotics don’t directly affect DAT; they attach to D2 receptors on the postsynaptic side.
 However, the changes in dopamine signalling over time may lead to changes in the number of DAT pumps and/or how they work.
 Those changes might contribute to increased psychotic symptoms even though the antipsychotic is still doing what it’s supposed to do on those D2 receptors.

 Another possibility is something called dopamine supersensitivity.
 To understand that, first we have to look closer at what antipsychotics do, which is blocking D2-type dopamine receptors.
 They don’t block every D2 receptor that you’ve got, and that’s where we start to talk about receptor occupancy.
 Ideal receptor occupancy for antipsychotics is 70-80%; that means that for every 100 D2 receptors in a particular part of the brain, 70-80 of them have a drug molecule attached to them at a given point in time.
 If dopamine comes swimming along to a receptor with a drug molecule blocking it, the dopamine can’t do anything.
 At the other 20-30 D2 receptors with no drug attached, dopamine can hop on board and do its thing.